amplience/dc-extensions-sdk/README.md

 initialize();
 ```

-## Creating a typed Content Field extensions with Typescript
+## Creating a typed Content Field extension with Typescript

 ```typescript
 import { init } from 'dc-extensions-sdk';